Indian locomotive class WDM-3A: History

 The first one was delivered on August 22, 1994, it was then WDM-2C.
-First 57 units produced till March 1996 (Indian Railway road number 14001–14057) had rounded front hood profile similar to contemporary newer classes of locos built by DLW (WDG3A and WDP1).
+First 57 units produced till March 1996 (Indian Railway road number 14001–14057) had rounded front hood profile similar to contemporary newer classes of locos built by DLW (WDG-3A and WDP-1).

 After that there was a gap of long four years in the WDM-3A production line in BLW.
 These units have been retro-fitted with dual brakes, in addition to the air and vacuum brakes.
 The WDM-3A locos have a maximum speed of 120 km/h.
 The gear ratio is 65:18.
 These new locomotives had their control stand shifted to the left side of the cabin.
 Meanwhile, Diesel Loco Modernization Works (erstwhile Diesel Modification Works which again was known as Diesel Component Works) in Patiala started rebuilding the existing WDM-2 locomotives, which had reached midlife, with upgraded power-packs.
 DLMW Patiala re-calibrates the power-pack and upgrades the output power rating to 3100HP.
 DLW again started building WDM-3A from the year 2000 and continued till the end of 2002 with locomotive road numbers in the range 14058–14143.
 All the locomotives rebuilt by DLMW and later batch from DLW had regular WDM-2 type square short hood profile and control stand position.
 DLW again built WDM-3A variant locomotives, during 2005–2006, in the road number range 14144-14167 which were classified as WDM-3B due to their difference in bogie design from classic ALCo asymmetrical trimount to HAHS design which was employed in WDG2 and later WDM-3D classes too.
 Most of the WDM-B were later converted to WDM-3D.

 In 2011, DLMW rebuilt locomotive number 16502 as WDM-3A and equipped it with an Electronic Fuel Injection (EFI) system jointly developed by Engine Research Laboratory of IIT Kanpur, Engine Development Directorate of RDSO, and DLMW Patiala.
 DLMW continues to rebuild WDM-2 as WDM-3A and recently they have started rebuilding the DLW built WDM-3A too when they reach their midlife.
 Recent rebuilt locomotives are rated at 3300 HP, and from 2009 onward they are equipped with Daulat Ram DBR, and since 2014 they are also equipped with an Auxiliary Power Unit (APU) in the short hood.
 Some rebuilt locomotives have Co-Co-fabricated ATHS (Advanced Trimount High Speed) bogies instead of ALCo cast-iron type.
 All the rebuilt WDM-3A bear the "-R" suffix to their road numbers.

 In 2012 Bangladesh Railway ordered 26 WDM-3A from DLW.
 They are classified as Class 6500 there.
 These units, however, lack the dynamic braking which happens to be an essential component in their Indian counterparts.